Chr1sC0de/pymethods/sphinx/transfinite_interpolation.rst

       )

-during the transfinite interpolation process the contour is divided into 4 apprixiamtely equally length segments.
+during the transfinite interpolation process the contour is divided into 4 approximately equal length segments.
 The segments are paired.
 For each pair U, V let us divide the segments into a fixed number of points and plot the results,